Strauss Group: 1936–2004: Strauss

 Richard and Hilde Strauss, German Jews from Nieder-Olm, immigrated in 1936 to Nahariya in the British Mandate of Palestine and started a dairy farm initially with two cows.
 Excess production that Richard could not sell was made into cheese by Hilde and soon cheese became the main focus of the business.
 Dessert products followed.
 In the 1950s, Strauss added ice-cream products, with about 50 employees in their Nahariya factory.

-In 1969, after Groupe Danone purchased a part of the company's ownership, Strauss expanded from ice-cream manufacture and to puddings and other individual packaged dairy desserts, most popular of which was "Dani" and, about 15 years later, "Milky".
+In 1969, after Groupe Danone purchased a part of the company's ownership, Strauss expanded from ice-cream manufacture into puddings and other individual packaged dairy desserts, most popular of which was "Dani" and, about 15 years later, "Milky".
 In 1975, Michael Strauss, son of the founders, became the CEO of the company.

 In 1995, the company went into the prepared-salads business.
 The Strauss hummus brand, "Achla", became very popular in Israel.
 In 1997, the company purchased 50% of the ownership of the Yotvata dairy.
 In the same year, Strauss purchased Elite and grew to over 7,000 employees and a US$1 billion/year turnover, although the formal merger between the companies did not occur until 2004.

 In 2001, Ofra Strauss, Michael's daughter, became the CEO of the company.
 In the same year, it acquired the Max Brenner chain of chocolate cafés with locations across Asia, Australia and the United States.

 Strauss was cited by the Israel Antitrust Authority as a monopoly in 2004, a status that essentially places the company under government regulation limiting the way it can change the price of its products to protect the consumer and smaller competitors.